Chevrotain/chevrotain/CONTRIBUTING.md

 - `yarn run ci_full_build`
   - Node > 4 is required to pass the coverage checks.

+#### Committing Changes

+This project enforces consistent commit message format same as in the [Angular project](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#type).

+it is recommended to use `git cz` CLI tool to create these conventional commit messages.

+- requires [commitizen](https://github.com/commitizen/cz-cli#installing-the-command-line-tool) to be installed.

 #### Release Process

 The release process **requires push permissions to master**.